How Do Cats Choose Who To Sleep With

 Safety and security are paramount to felines since, in the wild, they are both predators and prey.
 A cat will choose to nap up high on the bed with the person they feel most protected with.
 The risk of attack while they are asleep represents a severe survival threat.

-The Individual They Are Bonded With Or Attached To
+The Individual They Are Bonded With or Attached To

 Naturally, cats develop strong attachments to people like children, though cats get attached to one individual for their entire life.
 A bonded cat will follow their favored human, solicit attention or sleep on them any chance they get as a security blanket.